MileHacker Logo

 Food Choices

-• Choose restaurants that appear tidy and busy.
+• Choose restaurants that appear tidy plus lively.

 • Select street food vendors with high customer turnover, ensuring fresh, thoroughly cooked food.

-• Avoid uncooked food and unpeeled fruits from questionable sources.
+• Avoid uncooked food and fruits that haven't been peeled from questionable sources.

 • Carry sanitizer for your hands for added protection.